Braga Open

 Dates

-The 2023 ATP Braga Open Challenger tennis tournament will be held from the 25th of September to the 1st of October 2023, with the 2023 tournament being played in the same week as the tennis tournaments in Astana, Beijing, Bogota, Charleston, Orleans, and Tokyo.
+The 2023 ATP Braga Open Challenger tennis tournament was held from the 25th of September to the 1st of October 2023, with the 2023 tournament being played in the same week as the tennis tournaments in Astana, Beijing, Bogota, Charleston, Orleans, and Tokyo.

 Players

-The official player entry list for the 2023 tournament in Braga has not yet been released but below is a selection of players that are expected to participate in the singles event in 2023.
+The official player entry list for the 2023 tournament in Braga has now been released and below is a selection of players that participated in the singles event in 2023.

 • Benjamin Hassan